 Restart The Television

 Leave it in that position for few minutes before you plug it again.
-After this, switch it on with the remote and give it time to reset the television system.
-After this, you should be able to connect to WiFi if a bug on the television caused the problem.
+Switch it on with the remote and give it time to reset the television system.
+After doing that, you should be able to connect to WiFi if a bug on the television caused the problem.

 Restart The Internet

 The fault is not always from the television when it can’t connect to the internet.
-But because it is not the WiFi source is on, we turn blind eyes to the fact that the internet source could be faulty as well.
+But because the WiFi source is on, we turn blind eyes to the fact that the internet source could be faulty as well.